hiroto-kazama/kintone-inventory-management/README.md

 2. The quantity entered is zero or negative
 3. Trying to sell more items than are currently in stock
 4. The selected item doesn't exist in inventory
-5. There are technical issues updating the inventory